Living with advanced prostate cancer

 - where you would prefer to die.

 Your doctor will take your advance statement into account when making any decisions about your care.
 But they don’t legally have to follow what your advance statement says, and your doctor might not always be able to follow your wishes.
-Download an advance statement form for free.
+You can find more information and download an advanced statement from Compassion in Dying.

 Deciding not to have certain treatments